 It didn’t make it into todays Ignite Keynote, but today Microsoft released a preview of a new Azure service, Service Endpoints.
 It is now possible to take Azure services that have previously only had public endpoints, and restrict these to only allow access from a specific virtual network (or multiple networks), or even specific subnets.

 This preview is starting out with Azure SQL and Storage, with more services to come along soon.
 It’s limited to a few regions at the moment, mainly US and Australia.
+This service is now GA.
 There are also a few other limitations to be aware of:

 - Access is not transitive, so if you allow access from your vNet, this does not allow access from resources connected to that vNet via VPN or ExpressRoute.
 If you want this access then you would add your Express Route IP’s directly to the end point as well.